Nesvilab/FragPipe/docs/tutorial_offset.md

 <br>

 ### Fetch a sequence database
 3) Now we need to select a protein sequence database.
-You can choose to download a readymade human .fas file from [here](https://www.dropbox.com/s/v8tlkwu96f3txfj/2021-05-07-decoys-reviewed-contam-UP000005640.fas?dl=0), or you can download one using FragPipe.
+You can download a human .fas file [using FragPipe](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe.html#specify-a-protein-sequence-database).
 Downloading is easy, so we could also choose to download one at this point.
 On the Database tab, click the ‘Download’ button.
 Follow the prompts to use the default settings (reviewed human sequences with common contaminants).

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/share-database-options.png)